xmrvsbeast/monerod-auto-restart/README.md

     screen -r monerod

-    Ctrl+a then d to detach from the screen
+to detach from the screen...

+    Ctrl+a, release, then d

 **Disable/Enable auto-restart**